biosql/biosql.github.io/wiki/PhyloDBSchema.md

 1. Does this not just duplicate information extractable from the node and edge tables?
 2. When would at branch have mutiple edges between nodes?
+3. How do you code the path from startpoint to endpoint as the series of nodes visited along the path?

 NODE\_TAXON
 -----------